catseye/yoob.js/README.markdown

     esoteric programming languages (esolangs).
 *   is written amateurishly.
 *   has an API that is not particularly good, finalized, or stable.
-*   may eventually ship with some public-domain implementations of some esolangs (but the approach is different from yoob's; see below.)

 Unlike yoob, yoob.js: